UtsavSaksena/Python/Pythonassignment.md

 <H3> Conclusion </H3>
 <P>
 In this assignment, we replicated the attempts of Acemoglu et al using some simple analysis in a python based environment on data from the original paper which can be found <a href="https://github.com/UtsavSaksena/Python/blob/master/rawdata.dta">here</a>.
-For the most part, our findings were consistent with those of the paper - using the instrumental variable method, we found a strong causal effect on economic performance.
-To check the robustness of our estimation we added two relevant covariates, which did not affect the estimated paramater of the treatment variables.
+For the most part, our findings were consistent with those of the paper.
+Using the instrumental variable approach, we found a strong causal effect of strength of institutions on economic performance.
+To check the robustness of our estimation we added two relevant covariates, which did not affect the estimated paramater of the treatment variable.
 </P>